Wasp Nest Removal in The North London Area and Hertfordshire areas

 Hornets are larger than wasps at 20-30mm.
 Wasps are black and yellow with little hair, whereas hornets are more normally chestnut brown and yellow with some hair.
 Wasps are likely to feast on food waste and sweet substances and some insects, and can swarm when provoked.
 Hornets mainly feed on insects and do not swarm.
 Wasps are quick to sting and can sting repeatedly, and are common in late summer.
 Hornets usually sting only when provoked and are seen between May and September.

 Never tackle a wasps’ nest yourself.
 Wasp nest removal must only ever be tackled by an experienced and qualified pest controller who has the right protective clothing and the appropriate professional strength extermination products.
 One visit is usually enough to exterminate a wasp nest colony.

 If you are in need of wasp nest pest control in London or the surrounding towns and villages – speak to us.
-Our North London wasp pest control service covers all the London boroughs north of the river from Romford to Hayes, central London to Hatfield.
+Our North London & Hertfordshire wasp pest control service covers all the London boroughs north of the river from Romford to Hayes, central London to Hatfield and all of Hertfordshire.